tjgran01/GoodreadsEDA/GoodreadsEDA/README.md

 #### *This file takes as input*:

-In order for this script to work both the "Reviews" and "Release_Date" tables in the SQLite3 database must be generated via the scripts `scp_bks.py` and `imdb_release.py`.
-However, if you are not interested in plotting a movie release date, or just wish to get a visualization of a certain book over time, you can still run this script without the movie release information.
+In order for this script to work to it's full capacity both the "Reviews" and "Release_Date" tables in the SQLite3 database must be generated via the scripts `scp_bks.py` and `imdb_release.py`.
+However, if you are not interested in plotting a movie release date, and just wish to get a visualization of a certain book over time, you can still run this script without the movie release information.
+You will only need the output from `scp_bks.py` in that case.

 #### *This script gives as output*: